apache/couchdb-documentation/src/cluster/sharding.rst

 Add, then delete
 ----------------

-In the world of CouchDB there is no such thing as moving.
-You can add a new replica to a shard and then remove the old replica, thereby creating the illusion of moving.
-If you try to uphold this illusion with a database that have ``n=1``, you might find yourself in the following scenario:
+In the world of CouchDB there is no such thing as "moving" shards, only adding and removing shard replicas.
+You can add a new replica of a shard and then remove the old replica, thereby creating the illusion of moving.
+If you do this for a database that has ``n=1``, you might be caught by the following mistake:

 #.
-Copy the shard to a new node.
+Copy the shard onto a new node.
 #.
 Update the metadata to use the new node.
 #.
 Delete the shard on the old node.
 #.
-Lose all writes made between 1 and 2.
+Oh, no!: You have lost all writes made between 1 and 2.

-As the reality "I added a new replica of the shard X on node Y and then I waited for them to sync, before I removed the replica of shard X from node Z." is a bit tedious, people and this documentation tend to use the illusion of moving.
+To avoid this mistake, you always want to make sure that both shards have been live for some time and that the shard on your new node is fully caught up before removing a shard on an old node.
+Since "moving" is a more conceptually (if not technically) accurate description of what you want to do, we'll use that word in this documentation as well.

 Moving
 ------